Difference Between Script and Screenplay

 1. A script is a written form of an act, drama, shot, or scene.
 At the same time, a screenplay is a manually formulated and computer-generated itinerary for a movie, television show, or visual performance.

-2. The term script can be used in the reference of games, coding, computer languages, dramas, stage acts, but the term screenplay can be used only in movies or television shows, necessarily the things that can be seen on screen.
+2. The term script can be used in reference to games, coding, computer languages, dramas, and stage acts, but the term screenplay can be used only in movies or television shows, necessarily the things that can be seen on screen.

 3. The script does not have to follow a writing format, but a screenplay must adhere to one.